 The MSE Certificate Program introduces students to the world of materials.
-The program consists of core course, departmental electives and research with PRISM faculty in engineering and science departments.
+The program consists of core course, departmental electives and research with the Institute's faculty in engineering and science departments.
 The breadth and flexibility of the program accommodates a wide range of interests and backgrounds, and gives student both the theoretical foundation and practical knowledge needed to appreciate the rapidly developing field of modern materials.

 All program students must take: